Frequently Asked Questions

 Is Blu-ray something that you charge extra for?

-No, your video on Blu-ray disc is included with any of our packages.
+No, your video on Blu-ray disc is included in the pricing.
 However, some couples elect not to choose Blu-ray and in that case they can get their video on DVD.
 The only time an extra charge is applied is if you request your video in both formats.

 How quickly can I expect my video?